Skip to main content

 You can add a preview image template to the image attribute.
 More about preview templates can be found here.

-For the attribute of type Image, intended for pages, you can specify that this image will serve as an icon in the menu.
+For an attribute of type Image intended for pages, you can specify that this image will serve as an icon in the menu.

 Lists

-An attribute of type "List" contains one or more properties, pre-configured in the attribute and used in entities by choice.
+An attribute of type "List" contains one or more properties pre-configured in the attribute and used in entities as needed.

 List Configuration

-Open the editing mode of the attribute of type "List" by clicking on the edit icon
+Open the editing mode for the attribute of type "List" by clicking the edit icon Edit

 In the form for adding a new list property, specify:

-- Value - A string denoting the value of the property.
+• Value - A string representing the property value.

-- Additional Value - An optional parameter.
-If a value was not added to the list property, the additional value will be used.
+• Additional Value - An optional parameter.
+If no value was added to the list property, the additional value will be used.

-After filling in, click the "Add" button.
+After filling in the details, click the "Add" button.
 The new property will be added to the list.

 Modifying a List Property

 Select the property you want to modify and click the "Edit" button.
-All data of this property will be added to the form.
+All data for that property will be added to the form.
 Modify the property and click the "Edit" button.

 Deleting a List Property